AllaboutDee/Project2/readme.md

 highligted 2 warning regarding aria labels.
 I have diregarded this because the touchstrip does require user interaction.
 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

-- The use of slider vertical is not correct however removing it keeps causing the channel faders to loose their styling
+The use of slider vertical is not correct however removing it keeps causing the channel faders to loose their styling

- - The scrath keyframes are not an issue right now as the scratch function has not yet been implement.
+The scrath keyframes are not an issue right now as the scratch function has not yet been implement.

  -  [JavaScript]

+ No real issues reported.

 ### Frameworks, Libraries & Programs Used